Derive-Technologies/agent-derive/README.md

 5. **Deploy:**
    - Click "Deploy" in Vercel
    - Wait for the build to complete
-   - Your app will be live at `https://agents-derive.vercel.app`
+   - Your app will be live at your Vercel URL

 ### Post-Deployment